LibreELEC/website/_posts/2024/2024-03-16-libreelec-nexus-12-0-beta1.md

 image: img/posts/icon-release-k21.jpg
 ---

-The first Beta of LibreELEC 12 has been released, bringing Kodi (Omega) v21.0.
+LibreELEC 12 Beta1 has released, bringing Kodi (Omega) v21.0.

 ## NEWS

-With the new release cycle we changed all possible devices to 64Bit including Rasberry Pi 4 and 5.
+With the new release cycle we changed many devices to 64-bit, including Rasberry Pi 4 and 5.

-If you are using widevine (requirement for various video add-ons like youtube, netflix etc. ) and updating from LE11 you need to reinstall widevine due the changed architecture.
+If using Widevine DRM (required for various copyprotected video add-ons like Prime Video, Netflix, etc.) on one of these devices and updating from LibreELEC 11, Widevine DRM will need to be reinstalled on these devices due to the changed architecture.

 LibreELEC 11.0 installs will not automatically update, but you can [manually update](https://wiki.libreelec.tv/support/update).
-Older LibreELEC installs must make a clean install due to the Python 3 changes since Kodi v19.
+LibreELEC installs from before LibreELEC 10.0 must make a clean install due to the Python 3 changes since Kodi v19.

-## KNOWS PROBLEMS
+## KNOWN PROBLEMS

-- Allwinner and Rockchip devices are not wildly tested, if there are problems please report them
+- Allwinner and Rockchip devices are not widely tested.
+If there are problems please report them.
-- NVIDA ION is currently broken, it is fixed at upcoming LE12 Beta2
+- nVidia ION is broken in this beta.
+It is fixed in the upcoming Beta2.

 ## RASPBERRY PI